 Literacy Education Facilitator

-Literacy Education Facilitators involved in this assignment will focus on building the capacity of students, teachers, and community members.
-Working alongside primary school teachers will be central to Volunteers’ service through collaborative planning including co-teaching in the classroom, designing innovative lesson plans, and co-facilitating teacher workshops.
-During Pre-Service training (PST), Volunteers learn how to incorporate alternative teaching methodologies, classroom management techniques, and introduce or strengthen computer skills into the Vanuatu education system in order to build the capacity of local counterparts.
-After identifying groups of underachieving students, Volunteers will establish systems and co-develop resources to directly improve literacy skills.
+Literacy Education Facilitators will focus on building the capacity of students, teachers, school leadership and community members.
+Working alongside primary school teachers will be central to the work through collaborative planning including co-teaching in the classroom, designing and refreshing innovative lesson plans, and co-facilitating teacher workshops.
+During Pre-Service training (PST), Literacy Education Facilitators learn and strengthen prior learned skillsets on ways to incorporate alternative teaching methodologies, classroom management techniques, and introduce or strengthen computer skills into the Vanuatu education system, in order to build the capacity of local counterparts.
+After identifying groups of underachieving students or students who need increased support for equitable access, Literacy Education Facilitators will establish systems and co-develop resources to directly improve literacy skills.
 They may also provide further Information Communications Technology (ICT) support to teachers, students, and school administrators.
-Volunteers also help to develop school resources including, but not limited to, digital and printed materials, libraries, and computer labs to provide a more well-rounded learning experience for students.
-Volunteers will be assigned to one school but may work with community groups and several institutions.
+There will also be opportunities to develop school resources including, but not limited to, digital and printed materials, libraries, and computer labs to provide a more well-rounded learning experience for students.
+Literacy Education Facilitators will be assigned to one school but may work with community groups, school committees, provincial leadership and several institutions.

 Peace Corps responds to requests for assistance from the most remote corners of Vanuatu.
-While most Volunteers live on outer islands, Volunteers can expect to live in communities with limited resources, ranging from sparsely populated rural areas to densely populated provincial centers.
-All Volunteers are expected to reach out beyond the school grounds and engage the broader community.
-Volunteers are typically clustered (placed within a reasonable proximity of one another) for safety and security considerations and due to the remote nature of living in an archipelago.
-Literacy Education Facilitators may be placed in an area that complements the service of a nearby WASH and Nutrition Facilitator.
+Most Volunteers live on outer islands with limited resources and are typically clustered (placed within a reasonable proximity of one another) for safety and security considerations and due to the remote nature of living in an archipelago.
+Literacy Education Facilitators may be placed in an area that complements the service of a nearby Water, Sanitation, Hygiene (WASH) and Nutrition Facilitator.
 Both Peace Corps assignments encourage cross-sector engagement, however Volunteers are not typically placed in the same community.
-Volunteers may take on secondary projects in areas such as Water, Sanitation, and Hygiene (WASH), climate change, gender equality, youth development, or volunteerism.
+All Volunteers may take on secondary projects in areas such as WASH, climate change, gender equality, youth development, or volunteerism.

 COVID-19 Volunteer Activities